skjapps/AudioVisualiser/Notes.md

 - Spotify fetch to true async vs broken threading.
 - Background loading speedup on launch with true cache of obj
 - Fix the transparent background keying problems
+- WORKAROUND PATCH: return default images for failed sp. (see init code in audiovisualiserspotipywindows)
 - .spec build not working, i dunno how it works but idc.
 ## Big changes
 - WindowsRT in WIP will allow any media titles and names to be recognised, allow both spotify and windows modes